maelfabien/maelfabien.github.io/_posts/2019-2-4-DevTools.md

 }
 ```

-We have now created an index with 0 document in it.
+We have now created an index with 0 documents in it.

 When we want to add several documents, we should use the bulk API :